AeybelV/Miles-SW/docs/design/System-Design.md

 IMU interface provided by the HAL.
 This design allows for easy bring up or swapping of hardware.

 ![HAL and PAL](./HAL_PAL.png)

+## Inter-Core Communication (ICC) Layer

+The Inter-Core Communication (ICC) layer facilitates communication between the Linux core (Core A) and the MCU core (Core B).
+This layer abstracts the underlying communication mechanisms between the cores, as this can vary based on the setup.

+The ICC layer defines interfaces for sending and receiving messages between cores.
+These interfaces standardize the way communication is handled, ensuring consistency across different platforms and protocols.
+If both cores are on seperate chips, then the ICC can utilize the PAL to faciliate communication between the two processes using communication protocols such as UART.
+On platforms where both cores lie on the same SoC, we can utilize frameworks such as the Linux Mailbox, or OpenAMP.

+## Core Modules

+The core modules are responsible for the main functionalities and control logic of the system.
+These modules handle tasks such as movement control, sensor data processing, and overall system management.